-For groups of several pilgrims or visitors who are happy with a simpler set-up, there are various places with more basic accommodation for larger numbers – bunkhouses, village halls where you can unroll a sleeping bag on a foam mat on the floor.
+For groups of several pilgrims, or visitors who are happy with a simpler set-up, there are various places with more basic accommodation for larger numbers: bunkhouses and village halls for example, where you can unroll a sleeping bag and a foam mat on the floor.

 Ardentinny Outdoor Centre (North-East Cowal) provides accommodation for all kinds of group activities – conferences, outdoor pursuits, weddings, orchestral rehearsals and more.
 Contact Peter Wilson or a colleague at email@example.com

 Ardentinny Village Hall (North-East Cowal) has a good kitchen and washing facilities, but no shower.
 To book for a group’s overnight accommodation, please phone Ms Eileen Connell, 01369 810385.

 Blairmore Hall (East Cowal, near Kilmun and Dunoon) is a village hall on the shore on the Firth of Clyde, facing the pier.
 It is available for groups to hire overnight, but the hiring is by the day, so for an overnight stay you must hire two consecutive days.
 But as it is only £40 a day, that is not prohibitive for a small group.
 It has a small kitchen and a little cooker.
 One ladies’ and one gents’ toilet with hand basin but no shower.
 To book, please contact Pam Horton, the booking secretary, on firstname.lastname@example.org.